The Man Trap: Writing

 Erwin was paid a further fee to terminate his contract, and Johnson wrote a first draft teleplay titled "Damsel With a Dulcimer."
 While writing, Johnson consulted Black, who advised him to place the creature on the Enterprise quickly to increase the pace of the episode.
 This draft was delivered on May 23, but NBC felt that hallucinations were being overused; the same plot device had appeared in the pilot episode "The Cage".
 Johnson wrote a further draft on May 31, which reduced the number of apparitions, and was well received by Robert H. Justman.
-Roddenberry and Justman made further tweaks; one was to restore the name "The Man Trap" from Erwin's original treatment, another removed a scene which introduced McCoy's apprehension when using the transporter.
+Roddenberry and Justman made further tweaks; one was to restore the name "The Man Trap" from Erwin's original treatment, and another removed a scene which introduced McCoy's apprehension when using the transporter.
 Johnson further edited the script, but complained about the change in name.
 After a second edit by Johnson, it was passed from Justman to story editor Black.
 While the former felt that the script still needed work, Black felt it was nearly ready.
 Following Black's review, Roddenberry re-wrote the script between June 16 and 21.
 Johnson felt this re-write had "downgrad[ed] the story."

 Black later said that Roddenberry removed a large part of Johnson's work, and that Johnson's original work was better than Roddenberry's edited version.
 Johnson was pleased with the final episode, although he was concerned that viewers might not understand Star Trek after watching "The Man Trap" owing to differences in characterization between this episode and the rest of the series.
 He admitted that he did not like Spock and was concerned that the character would not be understood after this episode.
 Roddenberry was pleased with Johnson's work, and offered him further writing work on "What Are Little Girls Made Of?", which had been written by Robert Bloch.
 Roddenberry only wanted Johnson to "polish" the script; Johnson, feeling he was unable to improve it without starting from scratch, turned down the offer, but expressed the desire to work on the show again.
 He later wrote a story outline titled "Rock-A-Bye Baby, or Die!" in which the Enterprise would have become a childlike sentient being who idolizes Kirk as its father.
 This was not commissioned, so "The Man Trap" was Johnson's only work on the franchise.